seosgithub/flok/docs/compilation.md

 ####Supported variables
   * `@debug` - Set to `true` when `rake build:world` is called with FLOK_ENV=DEBUG
   * `@release` - Set to `true` when `rake build:world` is called with FLOK_ENV=RELEASE
+  * `@mods` - The set of modules supported by this platform and build configuration

 ```js
   //Example JS code for debug / release mode